theHostileNegotiator/KWBandage/PatchNotes.md

 #### SAM Turret
 1. Fire sounds are missing when upgraded with Tiberium Core Missiles
 	* Added fire sounds to the FireFX
+#### Disruption Tower
+1. Inside the cloaking field, units using special abilities and a special case for Beam Cannon attack do not decloak
+	* ForbiddenConditions defaults were overriden so only TIBERIUM_VIBRATING will decloak, added the default conditions
 #### Voice of Kane
 1. Has Kindof Flag BROADCASTS_INVISIBILITY which may suggest (to the AI) that it has the functionallity of a Disruption Tower
 	* Removed flag